Frontline Leadership training and development

 5. You need to be able to contribute to a strong and positive work culture.

-A positive work culture not only helps organizations to be more efficient and productive, but they can actually lead to a safer environment.
+A positive work culture not only helps organizations to be more efficient and productive, but it can actually lead to a safer environment.
 80% of work accidents happen as a result of stress from negative work cultures.

 It’s absolutely crucial for a workplace to have an equitable and empowering company culture, and a frontline leader can play a big role in fostering that positive culture.